-Alastair Gray, PhD, MSc, BAHons, ADH, DSH, PCH, PCHom Academic, Program Development, Learning Technologies, Compliance, Operations and Research Director
+Alastair Gray, PhD, MSc, BAHons, ADH, DSH, PCH, PCHom Director of Academics, Operations, and Research

 Kelly Callahan, CCH, RSHom(NA)

 Kelly is a Certified Classical Homeopath in private practice for eight years.
 She has leveraged a previous education experience into multiple educational platforms.
 She has a strong background in experiential and individualized education which reinforces fundamental clinical skills in homeopathy, including ability to personalize approach, maintain big picture and shift with the dynamic needs of the patient.